onchainapps/manufacturing/README.md

 ![spaceprinter_logo_V1](https://user-images.githubusercontent.com/50184793/158988554-897dfbab-ad58-4957-a183-4a2e8d72c6e9.png)

-Space Printer is a linux distribution that runs on a Raspberry Pi and allows you to plug your printer into the Cardano blockchain.
+Manufacturing Box is a linux distribution that runs on a Raspberry Pi and allows you to plug your 3D printer into the Cardano blockchain.
 By allowing your 3D printer to part of the Cardano Network and registered with the Adosia market place we are enabling 3D printing manufacturing into peoples houses.

 **Videos**